mrjvs/neat-config/README.md

 # features

-- fully typed configurations
+- strictly typed configurations
-- load configuration from many inputs:
+- load (partial) configuration from many inputs:
   - from files: `.json`, `.env`
   - from environment variables
-  - from directory structure (i.e docker secrets)
+  - from directory structure (used for i.e docker secrets)
+- 100% test coverage
+- 0 dependecies

 # install